-Major Crimes investigates violations of state and federal law committed by offenders, employees, contract staff, visitors, and free-world individuals who involve themselves in subversive criminal activities that have the potential to breach the security of TDCJ facilities.
+Major Crimes Investigators investigate violations of State and Federal law committed by offenders, employees, contract staff, visitors, and free-world individuals who involve themselves in subversive criminal activities that have the potential to breach the security of TDCJ facilities.

-Major Crimes investigators are dedicated to conducting prompt and thorough investigations of any criminal violations committed on property owned or leased by the TDCJ.
-Additionally, the OIG conducts investigations that originate outside the confines of a TDCJ prison unit or a TDCJ-leased property when a relationship or interest to the TDCJ, including TDCJ properties, employees, incarcerated offenders or parolees is established.
+Major Crimes Investigators are dedicated to conducting prompt and thorough investigations of any criminal violations committed on property owned or leased by TDCJ.
+Additionally, the OIG conducts investigations that originate outside the confines of a TDCJ prison unit or a TDCJ leased property when a relationship or interest to the TDCJ, including TDCJ properties, employees, incarcerated offenders or parolees is established.

-Investigators routinely respond to requests from other law enforcement agencies or district attorney offices to assist with criminal interviews, obtaining DNA samples or providing information which contributes to closing investigations that have gone cold.
+The investigators routinely respond to requests from other law enforcement agencies or district attorney offices to assist with criminal interviews, obtaining DNA samples or providing information that contributes to closing investigations that have gone cold.
 Moreover, at the request of state legislators, the OIG initiates investigations on a variety of concerns that may be either criminal or administrative in nature.

-The OIG submits criminal investigations to the Special Prosecution Unit (SPU) or the district attorney's office of jurisdiction for review and prosecution in the appropriate criminal court of law.
+The OIG submits criminal investigations to the Special Prosecution Unit (SPU) or the District Attorney's office of jurisdiction for review and prosecution in the appropriate criminal court of law.

 Administrative investigations comprise allegations, facts or circumstances that appear to constitute employee misconduct.
-OIG investigators are fact-finders of rule or policy violations as outlined in Personal Directive-22, General Rules of Conduct and Disciplinary Action Guidelines for Employees.
+OIG investigators are fact-finders of rule or policy violations as outlined in Personal Directive-22, General Rules of Conduct and Disciplinary Action Guidelines.
 As a final action, sustained administrative investigations are submitted to TDCJ administrators for appropriate disciplinary action.